Simply LaKita

 overhead view of chicken broth, heavy cream, and pasta added to large pot with the other ingredients

-Add the chopped broccoli and gently stir to combine.
-Continue cooking the pasta for 8 minutes, stirring often to prevent the pasta from sticking.
+Add the chopped broccoli florets and stir gently to combine.
+Continue cooking for another 8 minutes, stirring often to prevent the pasta from sticking to the bottom of the pot.
+The broccoli should be bright green and just fork-tender when done, not mushy.
+If you prefer softer broccoli, add it a minute or two earlier.

 chopped broccoli added to pasta in pot